Queensland State Emergency Service: 2010s

+2020s

 In October 2022, following a review by State Disaster Coordinator Steve Gollschewski, it was announced the QFES would be dissolved in June 2024, resulting in the largest reform of emergency services in Queensland since 1990.
 The Queensland Fire and Rescue Service along with the Rural Fire Service would form the Queensland Fire Department, with a new central headquarters.
 On Monday 3 June 2024 the SES was transitioned to the Queensland Police Service, and along with a newly created Marine Rescue Queensland (MRQ), were made part of the Queensland emergency services; in accordance with the State Emergency Service Act 2024 and Marine Rescue Queensland Act 2024 respectively.

 On 25 September 2024, the organisation moved from its headquarters at Kedron to a new headquarters at 1231 Sandgate Road, Nundah, co-sharing with Marine Rescue Queensland.

 Role

-The SES is a volunteer-based community-located emergency support service, providing emergency and rescue services in times of natural disasters, and other emergencies.
-The main roles are preparing for, and responding to different type of emergencies and disasters from a local level to a national disaster much like the 2010–2011 Queensland floods and Cyclone Yasi.
+The SES is a volunteer-based and community-oriented emergency support agency, providing emergency and rescue services in times of natural disasters and other emergencies.
+The main roles are preparing for, and responding to various types of emergencies and disasters, ranging from a local-level to a national disaster much like the 2010–2011 Queensland floods or Cyclone Yasi.

-Units are established at local government level, to provide emergency support functions to local communities.
+Units are organised at a local government level to provide emergency support functions to local communities.
 These units have separate groups established, depending on population and geographical needs.
 At present, there are 337 SES groups.
 The SES is designed to empower people to help themselves and others in their community in times of emergency and disaster.
 The basic concept is one of self-help and mutual assistance within each community.

-The SES are trained and equipped to deal with emergencies like:
+The SES are trained and equipped to deal with emergencies such as: